cal-adapt/climakitae/.github/pull_request_template.md

 [Why did you change this and what applicable context is needed to understand why this change is needed?]

 ## How to test
-[How should reviewer's test the changes?]
+[How should reviewers test the changes?]

 ## Type of change
 - [ ] Bug fix (non-breaking change which fixes an issue)